ccp-eva/btg2024/Motion-Tracking/README.md

 This part will have a look at the script convert_macpose_labels.py which converts the [MacaquePose dataset](https://www.pri.kyoto-u.ac.jp/datasets/macaquepose/index.html) into [YOLO format](https://docs.ultralytics.com/datasets/segment/) and splits it into train, test and validation sets.
 Further we will go through train_segmentation_model.py and train_poseestimation.py which showcase how to train a YOLO model on a dataset.
 #### Segmenting and tracking animals in a video
-In this part we run the code segmenting_track_images.py which will segment (find the contour) and track (align semgentations from previous frames).
-We use this code to extract cropped images (using the segmentation mask) according to their track number to help us create a dataset for identification of individuals.
+In this part we run the code track_macaque_video.py which will segment (find the contour) and track (align semgentations from previous frames) animals in a video using the trained YOLO models and save the output.
+We use segmenting_track_images.py to extract cropped images from the video (using the segmentation mask) according to their track number to help us create a dataset for identification of individuals.
 #### Training an identification network
 We will walk through the steps of training your own identification network based on the EfficientNetv2 architecture and using a model pretrained on the [ChimpACT dataset](https://shirleymaxx.github.io/ChimpACT/) published by [Ma et al. 2023](https://proceedings.neurips.cc/paper_files/paper/2023/file/57a95cd3898bf4912269848a01f53620-Paper-Datasets_and_Benchmarks.pdf) with the data extracted in the steps above.
 See identification_training.py
 #### Pipeline segmenting, identifying and tracking macaques